finelinelogo

 Repertoire Class (Level 2 & Up)

-Repertoire (rep. for short) will be offered again this year!
-This class will include learning Nutcracker divertissements, Spring Show pieces, classical variations and a chance to explore the creative process of choreographing for the stage.
+Repertoire (rep. for short) will include learning Nutcracker divertissements, Spring Show pieces, classical variations and a chance to explore the creative process of choreographing for the stage.
 If you want to perform in our Winter and Spring Show or are interested in choreography, this is the class for you!

 Dress Code